oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

 connection requests to be immediately satisfied.
 In this growth scenario, a ``poolIncrement`` of 0 is treated as 1.

+Connection pool health can be impacted by firewalls, `resource manager <https:
+//www.oracle.com/pls/topic/lookup?ctx=dblatest&id=GUID-2BEF5482-CF97-4A85-BD90
-Make sure any firewall, `resource manager <https://www.oracle.com/pls/topic/ lookup?ctx=dblatest&id=GUID-2BEF5482-CF97-4A85-BD90-9195E41E74EF>`__ or user profile `IDLE_TIME <https://www.oracle.com/pls/topic/lookup?ctx=
+-9195E41E74EF>`__, or user profile `IDLE_TIME <https://www.oracle.com/pls/
+topic/lookup?ctx=dblatest&id=GUID-ABC7AE4D-64A8-4EA9-857D-BEF7300B64C3>`__
-dblatest&id=GUID-ABC7AE4D-64A8-4EA9-857D-BEF7300B64C3>`__ does not expire idle connections, since this will require connections to be recreated which will impact performance and scalability.
-See :ref:`Preventing Premature Connection Closing <connectionpremclose>`.
+values.
+For best efficiency, ensure these do not expire idle connections since this will require connections to be recreated which will impact performance and scalability.
+See :ref:`Preventing Premature Connection Closing
+<connectionpremclose>`.

 .. _conpooldraining: